amymathews/cisc187-assignments/lab15-rational/README.md

 Create a two argument constructor.
 Make the denominator default value = 1.

-The constructor should enforce the constraint that an Integral type is required.
+The class also should enforce the constraint that an Integral type is required.
-Consider using
+Consider putting

 ```cpp
 static_assert(std::is_integral<T>::value,
               "Integral types required.");
 ```

+Near the top of your class.

 The `std::is_integral` class is defined in header `<type_traits>`.